-The document describing the CBC monetary policy framework (CBC, 2007) needs to be updated.
+The document describing the CBC monetary policy framework (Central Bank of Chile, 2007) needs to be updated.

-Reconsider the format/length of the monetary policy meeting with a Report
+Reconsider the format/length of the monetary policy meeting with a report

-Having a long and elaborate meeting repeating everything that you have already done when producing the Monetary Policy Report is superfluous and not cost efficient.
+Having a long and elaborate meeting repeating everything that you have already done when producing the monetary policy report is superfluous and not cost efficient.
 I therefore think you should reconsider the format of these meetings.
 Will it suffice with a shorter meeting?
-Also, here will the answer depend on how the Board shall do its monetary policy analysis and make its decisions.
+Also here will the answer depend on how the Board shall do its monetary policy analysis and make its decisions.